 What is Lipolysis?

-The breakdown of fat stored in fat cells is called lipolysis.
-When the fat cells, or triglycerides, are broken down, they’re turned into glycerol and fatty acids.
+When the fat cells, or triglycerides, are broken down, they are turned into their two main components: glycerol and fatty acids.

-This key element in the process of lipolysis has to be at a level that encourages weight loss.
-The pancreas releases insulin, which is used to clean glucose out of the blood.
+Insulin is a key element in the lipolysis process, but it must be at a level that encourages weight loss.

-When the glucose in the blood is overwhelming, the muscles and organs stop listening to the insulin produced by the pancreas.
+When the glucose in the blood is overwhelming, the muscles and organs stop listening to insulin.

 They effectively close their doors to glucose, which causes the glucose to head directly for the fat cells.

-Lowering glucose levels through a low-carb diet is often the answer for those who have a high level of insulin in their bodies without it being effective.
+Lowering glucose levels through a low-carb diet is often the answer for those who have a high level of insulin in their bodies.

-When you’re not using the glucose in the blood for energy, the body will search for its energy in other ways.
+When your body has no glucose to use for energy, it will search for its energy in other ways.

 This is why it’s important to reduce the glucose in the body.
 The fat cells get burned for energy instead.